 - 1. Click the Structures tab to proceed to Structures mode . - 2.
-Click the Create polycurve button in the side toolbar. - 3.
-Click at $(2.5\ 0\ 0)$ on the drawing area to define the insertion point.
+Click the Start designer button and then select the Create polycurve in the side toolbar. - 3.
+Click at (2.5 0 0) on the drawing area to define the insertion point.